 Never use chemical jewelry cleaners!

 Some jewelry stores sell bottles of liquid chemical cleaner that’s supposedly designed for deep cleaning all kinds of jewelry, including sterling silver and gold.
 While this may sound like what you need, these chemical cleaners are often too harsh and not designed for handmade, delicate detailed pieces like Pandora jewelry.
 Often a bath in these cleaners does TOO good of a job, and all of the fine detailing on your charms that was done with oxidation effects is now gone!
-It’s a safer bet to stay clear of these powerful liquid cleaners and stick with other methods.
+There’s any number of horror stories of ladies putting their charm bracelets into these cleaners and having their jewelry come out ruined.
+If this happens to you, take your charms to your nearest store for advice.

 Using a silver cloth